bright/new-www/_posts/2019-04-24-mistakes-startups-make-when-developing-their-mobile-product.md

 extract: If you’ve ever worked at an early-stage startup, then I’m sure you know the feeling – your mobile app, a concept you’ve been working intensely on for many months, is finally entering development phase.
 Things are starting to feel very real business-wise, aren’t they?
 To help you make this a productive and informed process, we’ve listed some of the most common startup mistakes in mobile app development.
 image: /images/MATEUSZ_blog_TOP 5_FB3.png
 hidden: false
-tags: startups iOS Android MVP
+tags: [startups, iOS, Android, MVP]
 ---

 If you’ve ever worked at an early-stage startup, then I’m sure you know the feeling – your mobile app, a concept you’ve been working intensely on for many months, is finally entering development phase.
 Things are starting to feel very real business-wise, aren’t they?